royalwcheese55/python-project/aws/aws_day1.md

 2. What problems do distributed systems solve, and what new challenges do they introduce?
 Distributed systems solve scalability, performance, and fault tolerance, but introduce new challenges like network unreliability, consistency problems, hard transactions, complex debugging, and higher operational overhead.
+(A distributed system is a collection of independent computers (nodes) connected by a network that work together)

 3. Compare OLTP and OLAP systems.
 What are their design goals(online transaction/ analytical processing) OLTP is optimized for fast, concurrent transactional workloads with strict consistency, while OLAP is optimized for large-scale analytical queries and historical reporting using de-normalized, read-optimized schemas.